-Under the terms of the Kyoto Protocol, Ireland has undertaken to limit its average annual emissions of greenhouse gases in the period 2008-2012 to a maximum of 13 per cent more than the level of emissions in 1990.
-Ireland's strategy to achieve this target is set out in The National Climate Change Strategy 2007-2012 published by the Department of the Environment, Community and Local Government.
-The strategy includes the purchase of carbon credits in respect of emissions reductions achieved elsewhere as an offset for any emissions by Ireland in excess of its Kyoto limits.
-It was estimated that it would be necessary for the Government to purchase carbon credits for 3.6 million tonnes of excess emissions in respect of each year of the 2008-2012 period.
+Ireland's strategy to achieve this target is set out in the National Climate Change Strategy 2007-2012 published by the Department of the Environment, Community and Local Government.
+The strategy provides for the purchase of carbon credits in respect of emissions reductions achieved elsewhere as an offset for any emissions by Ireland in excess of its Kyoto commitments.
+It was originally estimated that it would be necessary for the Government to purchase carbon credits to cover a projected 3.6 million tonnes of excess emissions in respect of each year of the 2008-2012 period.
 Following the rapid and severe deterioration in economic conditions and the anticipated lower rate of growth in the Irish economy over this period, the estimated requirement to purchase credits has been significantly reduced.

-A Carbon Fund was established for the purchase of carbon credits by the Carbon Fund Act 2007 and the management of the Fund was delegated to the National Treasury Management Agency, which has also been designated the purchasing agent for the acquisition of these credits.
+Under the Carbon Fund Act 2007, a Carbon Fund was established for the purchase of carbon credits to supplement domestic mitigation action.
+Management of the Fund was delegated to the National Treasury Management Agency, which was also designated the purchasing agent for the acquisition of these necessary credits.
 Carbon credits are referred to in the legislation as Kyoto Units.